hal/hal.github.io/content/documentation/contribute.md

 # File an Issue

-All HAL issues are tracked in the JBoss JIRA.
+All HAL issues are tracked in the [JIRA](https://issues.jboss.org/browse/HAL).
 Feel free to raise an issue, whether it's a bug report or a request for enhancement.

 <ul class="fa-ul">
   <li><span class="fa-li"><i class="fas fa-bug"></i></span><a href="https://issues.redhat.com/browse/HAL">https://issues.redhat.com/browse/HAL</a>